Recording class#

 └── worn.dtype

-Streams, events, and scene video will be located but not loaded until accessed as properties such as gaze, imu, and eye_states.
+Streams, events, and scene video will be located but not loaded until accessed as properties such as gaze, fixations, and scene_video.

 Parameters: